Every bird-watching guide describes the American Crow as one of the most intelligent birds.

 The voice is a long, descending "caaaw".
 Although it has a variety of other calls which are important to its system of communication.

-The mating breeding habits of the American crow takes place on the ground.
-Crows begin mating around mid-March.
+The mating and breeding habits of the American crow take place on the ground.
+Crows breeding season can begin as early as mid-March.

 The males have a courtship display which consists of facing the female and fluffing their body feathers out.